 Where To Find Calypso Orchids In The Mountains

 You will find clusters of these beautiful flowers in the Lodgepole pine needles that blanket the Montane forest floor.
 They prefer shady locations, and the canopy of the Lodgepole pine trees provides that.
-I saw these particular orchids along the Spray River Loop in Banff National Park.
+I saw these particular calypso orchids along the Spray River Loop in Banff National Park.

-These flowers are beautiful and are very smart when it comes to their pollination strategy.
+The Calypso orchids are beautiful and are very smart when it comes to their pollination strategy.
 They have a slight vanilla smell to them, and their beauty and vibrant colour attract the bees to them.

 Calypso orchid seeds do not provide a lot of nutrients for the plant.
 To assist with this lack of nutrients, the Orchids have developed a mutually beneficial relationship, also called a Symbiotic relationship, with the Mycorrhizae (“Mycor” –“rhiza”) fungus.

 The Mycorrhizae.
 Com website explains this relationship best:

 “Mycor” – “rhiza” literally means “fungus” – “root” and describes the mutually beneficial relationship between the plant and root fungus.
 These specialized fungi colonize plant roots and extend far into the soil.
 Mycorrhizal fungal filaments in the soil are truly extensions of root systems and are more effective in nutrient and water absorption than the roots themselves.
 More than 90 percent of plant species in natural areas form a symbiotic relationship with the beneficial mycorrhizal fungi.”

 Take A Hike Soon And Take Only Pictures

 The Calypso orchid growing season is from mid-May to early June.
 They are beautiful, and it would be very tempting to pick just one … however … it is illegal to pick any wildflowers, so please take a picture – take many!